KennethScott/PrettierX64/README.md

 Yes, the plugin will search for a locally (relative to the open file) installed Prettier version before falling back to its own version.

 It does ***not*** currently support using a globally installed version of Prettier, and will use its embedded version instead.

+#### Troubleshooting

+If Prettier isn't formatting your files:

+1. **Check the Output Window**: Go to `View > Output`, then select "Prettier x64" from the dropdown.
+All extension activity and errors are logged here.

 ## License
 [Apache 2.0](LICENSE)